 A Jenkins win is far from a guarantee, however.

-“If Jenkins prevails, it would upend the NCAA’s system of amateurism,” Michael McCann, the director of the University of New Hampshire’s Sports and Entertainment Law Institute, wrote for Sports Illustrated.
+“If Jenkins prevails, it would upend the NCAA’s system of amateurism,” Michael McCann, the director of the University of New Hampshire’s Sports and Entertainment Law Institute, wrote in an analysis of the decision.
 “O’Bannon’s victory at the Ninth Circuit, while more muted in effect than he sought, can be used as precedent for Jenkins.
 At the same time, the NCAA might use the O’Bannon decision to highlight the judicial reluctance to imposing sweeping changes to amateurism.
 The NCAA would insist that the changes sought by Jenkins would interfere with the NCAA’s stated goals of promoting education and the college experience.”

 During the O’Bannon case, the NCAA presented a study that suggested fans of college sports would stop supporting their teams if athletes were paid more than just being provided with athletic scholarships.
 The study, which was based on a survey of 2,445 college sports fans, found that 69 percent of fans said they would stop attending games if players were paid.